 This woody shrub is excellent for late summer garden color.
 Plants can get to around 12' tall by 10' wide and grow in somewhat of a vase shape.
 Flowers are white, red, purple, pink or violet or a combination and either single or double.

-The plant starts to flower in June and continues through September.
-It grows well in about any soil and is still doing nicely in our garden.
-In fact, this plant has enjoyed both the rains of 2014 and the hot weather of 2014!
+Also known as Hibiscus Syriacus Tri Color, this plant starts to flower in June and continues through September.
+It grows well in about any soil and has done nicely in our garden during both rains and hot weather.

 You can control the size of this plant with heavy pruning in the early spring each year which also helps to produce larger flowers in summer.

-You will find this plant in our Fountain Garden and in the Entry Garden by the sidewalk along the driveway.
+You will find Althea Fireworks in our Fountain Garden and in the Entry Garden by the sidewalk along the driveway (2015).

 This attractive shrub has beautiful blue foliage and golden yellow flowers in mid-summer.
 Tolerates most soil conditions, but must be well drained.